• Skip to primary navigation

 Step 4: Edit the Zone File

 Each domain you manage has its own zone file.
-Zone files are typically named after the domain, like example.com.zone
+Zone files are typically named after the domain, like example.com.zone.
+Edit the zone file for your domain using a text editor like nano:

 sudo nano example.com.zone